 Sarnia, Ontario - Demonstration Plant

 The Company has completed construction of its Sarnia, Ontario demonstration plant.
-The plant is in the intial stages of commissioning, with ethanol production expected in the first half of 2013.
+Operations are underway.

 In parallel with the demonstration plant project, the Company is advancing opportunities in North America for commerical scale plants.